 Day 3 Singapore

-Today we enjoy a tour of Singapore, one of Asia’s most electric cities with its astounding skyscrapers, multi-cultural population, historic architecture, stunning gardens and vibrant way of life.
-Start with phenomenal panoramic views of the city below from Singapore’s most iconic building - Marina Bay Sands.
-We’ll continue on through the Civic District, to Merlion Park renowned for its iconic fountain, a mythical creature with the head of a lion and body of a fish.
-Then we explore the Thian Hock Temple, a grand monument belonging to the Chinese sea goddess Mazu; the beautiful National Orchid Garden; and Little India, where you’ll breathe in the unique scents of joss sticks, jasmine and spices.
+Singapore is one of Asia’s most electric cities with astounding skyscrapers, a multi-cultural population, historic architecture, stunning gardens and vibrant way of life.
+We’ll get to know it better on a tour, beginning with phenomenal panoramic views of the city from Singapore’s most iconic building - Marina Bay Sands.
+We’ll continue on through the Civic District to Merlion Park - dominated by its iconic fountain, a mythical creature with the head of a lion and body of a fish.
+Then we’ll explore Thian Hock Temple, a grand monument belonging to the Chinese sea goddess Mazu; we’ll experience the beautiful National Orchid Garden; and make a stop in Little India - brimming with the unique scent mixture of joss sticks, jasmine and spices.

 Day 4 Singapore